Celts to the Crèche

 c 480-c570 AD

-Ita’s Influence on Brendan the Navigator: The Killeedy double monastery had a school for boys and girls and one of Ita’s pupils was St. Brendan the Navigator (see day 20 of Celts to the Creche), whom Bishop Erc gave to Ita to care for when he was a year old.
-Brendan stayed at Killeedy until he was six years old.
-Brendan continued to stay in contact with Ita throughout his life and visited her between his voyages and always deferred to her counsel.
+Ita’s Influence on Brendan the Navigator: The Killeedy double monastery had a school for boys and girls and one of Ita’s pupils was St. Brendan the Navigator whom Bishop Erc gave to Ita to care for when he was a year old.
+Brendan stayed at Killeedy until he was six years old and he continued to stay in contact with Ita throughout his life and visited her between his voyages and always deferred to her counsel.

 Her Resurrection Day: Ita probably died of cancer, though contemporary chroniclers describe how her side was consumed by a beetle that eventually grew to the size of a pig.
 When she felt her end approaching she sent for her community of nuns, and invoked the blessing of heaven on the clergy and laity of the district around Kileedy.
 Ita died sometime around 570.
 Her grave, frequently decorated with flowers, is in the ruins of Cill Ide, a Romanesque church at Killeedy where her monastery once stood.

 Ita’s Holy Wells: A holy well near Killeedy, almost invisible now, was known for centuries for curing smallpox in children and other diseases as well.

 In recent times, the water in the well was said to cure warts and children from the local school, who were suffering from warts, have gone to the well during school hours, to wash the afflicted part and having said the following words: “Bubble up, bubble up, Blessed Well!” three times, have been cured.

 Killeedy Church: The original church that was built within the grounds of the double monastery was built about 546.
 In 845 the Vikings burned Killeedy.
 A church was rebuilt on the monastic site after 845.
 However, Killeedy was raided again in 857 and 916.
 There are only ruins of this great church.